1. Tasks

 loading...

-1. The keys first_name, last_name and email_address will be the headings
+1. The keys first_name, last_name, and email_address will be used as the column headings.

-2. The values Julian, Jones and julian@gmail.com will be the inserted values.
+2. The values Julian, Jones, and julian@gmail.com will be inserted as row values.

-3. The sheet title will be employee details (if the sheet doesn't already exist it will be created)
+3. The sheet title will be employee details.
+If the sheet doesn’t already exist, it will be created automatically.

 Result